codefenix-ConChaos/NewsDesk/README.md

 ## Other Notes

 There's no way to know whether FrogFind.com is here to stay, or will always be free.
-If it ever changes or ceases to exist, this mod would now longer be able to fetch text-renditions of articles.
+If it ever changes or ceases to exist, this mod would no longer be able to fetch text-renditions of articles.